vankovski/WP-I-V-Tabs-in-Posts/README.md

 # WP-I-V-Tabs-in-Posts
-WordPress images and video tabs in posts
+Plugin insert tab with screenshots and video in wordpress post